empfunden/cpp-interview/README.md

 Here are some of the things we'll be looking for in your solution:
   * Can you understand the development environment and be productive in it?
   * Can you create a straightforward and effective solution in a reasonable amount of time?
-  * Can you write technical material that's and useful to its audience?
+  * Can you write technical material that's useful to its audience?
   * Is there any unnecessary complexity?
 Is the amount of abstraction appropriate?
   * Does it resemble software that others would want to maintain in perpetuity?
   * Does it demonstrate an awareness for contemporary best practices in C++?

 ## Development

-The repository, in its current state, is only compatible with a 64-bit version of a Linux-based OS.
+The repository is compatible with a 64-bit version of a Linux-based OS.
 We recommend accessing one for free via a Github Codespace (see `codespace.png` for a screenshot of where to click on Github).
 A Codespace is a preconfigured, isolated development container running in the cloud, and so insulates you from some potential development environment woes.
-The next stage of the interview process will also be conducted within a collaborative Codespace (due to the availability of a convenient live sharing extension), extending the work you do in this stage.
+The follow-up interview will also be conducted within a collaborative Codespace.

 When you've got the repository checked out in your environment of choice, it's important to first create a working branch with `git checkout -b [your branch name]`, since you'll be submitting a `git diff` of the result of your work and the state of `main`.